creativecommons/cc-legal-tools-app/README.md

 ## Setup and Usage

-Once this project's required dependencies (ex.
-Docker, Git) are enabled on your system, you will be able to run the legal-tools application and generate static files.
+Once this project's required dependencies (Docker, Git, etc.) are enabled on your system, you will be able to run the legal-tools application and generate static files.

 For information on learning and installing the prerequisite technologies for this project, please see [Foundational technologies — Creative Commons Open